Hello!

 I’ve facilitated discussion groups on facing our fears at a women’s addiction recovery centre in Vancouver’s Downtown Eastside for four years.
 I create workshops that explore topics such as fear of change, failure, rejection, conflict and fear of success, as well as how to manage self-doubt and uncertainty.
 I blog about facing our fears and topics related to the journey of reaching personal goals.

-Neuro-linguistic programming, addictions counselling training, my own therapy and life experience has heightened my self-awareness and provided me with tools to help others on their journeys to face their fears.
+Neuro-linguistic programming and addictions counselling training, my own therapy and life experience have heightened my self-awareness and provided me with tools to help others on their journeys to face their fears.
 With over ten years’ experience in workshop facilitation and public speaking, I seek to empower others to face their fears and enhance their lives.

 I speak from the heart, with compassion and empathy.